Before

 was pardoned in 1268.

-William de Warrene, who married the daughter of Robert Earl
+William de Warenne married Joan the daughter of Robert de

 life time of his father hence he was not created earl.
 He left a wife

-William de Warrene a nobleman of Yorkshire mentioned by Schama
+William de Warenne a nobleman of Yorkshire mentioned by Schama

 as Edward I's administrator in Scotland who suffered defeat at Stirling